IRA, Bequest, and Real Estate Gifts

 A gift from your IRA

-If you are age 70½ or older, you can make a tax-free distribution from your IRA and have the satisfaction of seeing your gift make a difference today.
+If you are age 70½ or older, you can make a tax-free distribution from your IRA and make patient care possible.

 You can donate up to $100,000 each year to a qualified charity such as Howard Brown without paying income tax on your withdrawal.
 Plus, if you have not yet taken your required minimum distribution for the year, your IRA charitable rollover gift can satisfy all or part of that requirement.